-The EthicsPoint system is designed for employees to report any violation of our stated Code of Ethics or Conflict of Interest Ordinance, or other concern you may have related to fraud, waste or abuse of County policy.
+The EthicsPoint system is designed for employees to report any violation of our stated Code of Conduct, or other concern you may have.

-If I see a violation, shouldn't I just report it to my manager, security, or human resources and let them deal with it?
+If I see a violation, shouldn't I just report it to my manager or human resources and let them deal with it?